 What is a Care Coordinator?

 Your Care Coordinator manages your child’s progress in treatment and helps coordinate service needs with the clinical team through targeted case management services.
-Care Coordinators help families connect to resources to meet social, educational, vocational, recreational, and behavioral needs.
+Care Coordinators help families connect to resources to meet social, educational, and behavioral needs.
 The Care Coordinator works collaboratively with the Admissions team and clinical staff to create a supportive environment to address your needs through referral, education, and skills development.